 - Click the "Help" icon (the "?" in the blue circle) in the upper right corner of the MORIS browser to access the user guide.

 Coastal inundation data layers are not available for download in MORIS.
-Click below to download the data from NOAA for use in desktop GIS are available on the NOAA Digital Coast Sea Level Rise Inundation web page.
+Datasets for use in desktop GIS are available on the NOAA Digital Coast Sea Level Rise Inundation web page.